TemariVirus/tinyscreen-bad-apple/README.md

 ## Run it on your own TinyScreen+

-1. Install ffmpeg, python3, and then install pillow with pip. (or use the flake with `nix develop`)
+1. Install ffmpeg, yt-dlp, python3, and then install pillow with pip. (or use the flake with `nix develop`)
 2. Install the Arduino IDE and set up the TinyScreen+ board support (TODO: link to instructions)
 3. Run `download_frames.sh` to get the frames from YouTube.
 4. Run `python gen_framedata.py` to generate C++ code for the frames.